Scott Aitchison: Federal politics

 Aitchison won the Conservative nomination in 2019, defeating three other candidates, and subsequently won the general election in October of the same year.
 After winning re-election in 2021, Aitchison was appointed to the Official Opposition Shadow Cabinet as the Shadow Minister for Labour.

 In December 2021, Aitchison worked directly with Liberal Minister Seamus O'Regan to include in Government Bill C-3 an extension of bereavement leave for grieving parents who work in federally regulated industries.
 This change thereby incorporated a previously tabled private member’s bill from Conservative MP Tom Kmiec into the government’s legislation.
 O'Regan said that the display of cross-party support was a rarity.

 On March 3, 2022, it was reported that Aitchison was preparing a bid for leadership of the Conservative Party of Canada with a campaign focused around character and tone.
 Aitchison officially launched his campaign on March 20 at a rally in Huntsville.
 On September 10, it was announced that Pierre Poilievre won the leadership on the first ballot.

 Aitchison is currently serving as party’s critic for housing, diversity, and inclusion.

+At the time of the 2025 Canadian federal election, he lived in Baysville, Ontario.

 Political positions

 During the 2022 leadership race, Aitchison was characterized as a centrist.
-However, he prefers to seem himself as a "small-c conservative".
+However, he prefers to see himself as a "small-c conservative".